bsclifton/cloud-config/README.md

 - SSL config tested using [Qualys SSL Labs](https://www.ssllabs.com/ssltest/analyze.html) (both sites score an A)
 - SSL certificate/key must be manually installed to `/srv/`

+### Restoring the database
+When moving from an old instance, MySQL data can be imported when running as root.
+`mysqldump -u root -p --all-databases > /root/mysql_$(date +"%Y%m%d_%H%M%S%N").sql`

+Restoring on the new instance looks like this:
+`mysql -u root -p -f < mysql_20250824_082011356980463.sql`

+NOTE: you may need to run `mysqld --upgrade=FORCE` to fix things after restoring.

 ### Staying up to date

 Once everything is in place and the server is up and running, the next step is to consider maintenance.